Secondary teacher - Science and maths

 Being a school teacher has given Stacey the opportunity to be involved in her three main interests - science, dance and drama - and to pass her enthusiasm on to the next generation.

 Secondary school teachers teach one or more subjects within the school curriculum to high school students.

 Subjects secondary school teachers can teach include English, mathematics, science, art, health and physical education, technology, languages other than English, studies of society and environment and home economics.

 A secondary school teacher may perform the following tasks:

 - prepare daily lessons and long-term teaching programs in accordance with state or territory system guidelines

 - teach using a variety of methods including formal lessons, discussions, practical activities, experiments and excursions

 - use information technology to assist in lesson preparation, teaching and reporting

 - set tests and exams, projects, assignments and homework, mark and correct these, and collate the results

-- evaluate and report on the progress of their students, and discuss individual performance and problems with students and parents
+- evaluate and report on the progress of students, discussing individual performance and problems with students and parents

 - establish and maintain good working habits and discipline in classrooms and throughout the school